mwu-tow/luna-4390132f7b193ddc/.github/PULL_REQUEST_TEMPLATE.md

 - Mention any notable changes to APIs.

 ### Checklist
-Please include the following checklist in your PR:

 - [ ] The documentation has been updated if necessary.
 - [ ] The code conforms to the [Luna Style Guide](https://github.com/luna/wiki/blob/master/code-style/01.general.md) if it is Haskell.
 - [ ] The code has been tested where possible.